 - Models presented are not validated by experimental data or by other means.

 - The paper does not draw conclusions from the data presented.

 This publication is a hybrid journal, allowing either Traditional manuscript submission or Open Access (author-pays OA) manuscript submission.
-Upon submission, if you choose to have your manuscript be an OA article, you commit to pay the discounted $1,750 OA fee if your manuscript is accepted for publication in order to enable unrestricted public access.
-(For for all articles accepted on or after 1 January 2017, the OA fee will be $1950.)
-Any other application charges (such as charge for the use of color in the print format) will be billed separately once the manuscript formatting is complete but prior to the publication.
+Upon acceptance, if you choose to have your manuscript be an OA article, you commit to pay a $2,345 OA fee in order to enable unrestricted public access.
+Any other applicable charges (such as the charge for the use of color in the print format) will be billed separately once the manuscript formatting is complete but prior to the publication.
 If you would like your manuscript to be a Traditional submission, your article will be available to qualified subscribers and purchasers via IEEE Xplore.
 No OA payment is required for Traditional submission.